Build a matrix from an entry function, filling the flat backing buffer.

 Multiply two matrices, using the naive algorithm.

-@[csimp] below) so each column is materialized a single time instead of being
+transposes N once so each column is materialized a single time instead of

-We intend to provide Strassen-Winograd with a customizable algorithm for small sizes later.
+Strassen-Winograd multiplication, with a customizable base kernel for small

 The Gram matrix of the rows and the leading principal submatrices used by the Bareiss recurrence: